JoeBee/HiMarine-Invoicing/INSTRUCTIONS.md

 5. Check the "Include" checkbox for each item you want to include in the invoice

 **What to expect:**
-- Data is automatically sorted by description first, then by price (low to high)
+- Data maintains the original order from uploaded files
 - Each row shows:
   - Include checkbox
   - File name